ricardo462/T2-FuzzyLogic/README.md

 # T2-FuzzyLogic
+The needed packages for this program are:
+- Pandas
+- Sqlite3

 This is the implementation of the a Decision Support System (DSS) for the selection of a basketball team.
 There were considered three caracteristics:
 - Efectiveness: number of baskets of 25 attemps